hexdreamer/tesseract-build/README.md

 **PROJECTDIR/iOCR/iOCR.xcodeproj** is an example of putting everything together into a working project and running an app in the simulator that highlights those API basics.

 Open the project and run the **iOCR** target for an **iPad Pro (12.9-in)**:

+*Dress up the views, to ratify exactly what's-what: what's the image and whats the recognized text?, big grey border around image, and refer to border in textual description*

 <img height="650" src="Notes/static/guide/ipad_app_blank_errors.png"/>